stweeks-pdx/ECE571FixedPointAdder/doc/README.md

 We want to use coverage to verify that we see rounding, a denormalized result, and one of an INF or NaN in our results output (ideally both).
 The hope is by iterating over 2^32 cases we increaase our chances of hitting all possibilities for the adder and any possible edge cases.

+For the class, FpClass, contained our constrained randomization.
+While not all constraints were used in the testing, below is an exhaustive list of all constraints in the class:

+1. Denormalized numbes are not generated

+2. Only denomarlized numbers are generated

+3. NaN is not generated

+4. Inf is not generated

+6. Exponent is in the range of 1 to 254

+7. Only normalized numbers are generated

+## Coverage
+Coverage samples the outputs of the floating-point adder using the following cover points:

+NOTE: Option is set to at least 1 value.

+1. Sign of the Result when Ready is asserted

+2. Exponent ranging from 1 to 254 when Ready is asserted

+3. Mantissa ranging from 0 to 2^23 - 1 when Ready is asserted

+4. Cross between Sign and Mantissa

+5. Cross between Sign and Exponent

+6. Result is Zero when Ready is asserted

+7. Result is Inf when Ready is asserted

+8. Result is NaN when Ready is asserted

+9. Result is Denorm when Ready is asserted

 ## Submodule Testing
 We used the V approach to testing that was discussed in class.
 Each sub-module that we designed we also created tests for to verify that our approach was correct.
 This